Create a Makefile

 your application and problem into smaller functional units (you’re going

-function in one file, your
+to have your main function in one file, your

-code in a bunch of files in a separate folder, your
+gui code in a bunch of files in a separate folder, your

 data structures in individual files, …).